NHL relaxing virus protocols for vaccinated playoff teams - WTMJ

 AP Hockey Writer

-The NHL is relaxing virus protocols during the playoffs for teams that reach a threshold for vaccination.
+The NHL is relaxing virus protocols for teams that reach a threshold for vaccination, just in time for the playoffs.

-The league sent a memo to teams and players Friday night outlining changes that take hold once 85% or more of the traveling party has been fully vaccinated.
+The changes are outlined in a memo viewed by The Associated Press that the league sent to teams and players Friday night.
+The new protocols take hold once 85% or more of the traveling party has been fully vaccinated.
 For a team with 56 members in its traveling party, 48 would need to be fully vaccinated.

-The changes include loosened restrictions on indoor and outdoor dining, testing frequency and mask-wearing and quarantine requirements.
-The league had maintained strict COVID-19 rules since the start of the season and added more protections in February when cases were increasing.
+“It could be really big, I think, just for the mindset of the players, more than anything, just to get back to some sort of normalcy,” Carolina Hurricanes coach Rod Brind’Amour said Saturday.
+“The playoffs are a grind, just like this season has been, so any type of getting your mind away from it by being around the guys I think will help.”

+According to the memo, fully vaccinated individuals can dine outdoors or inside (in a private section or room with masked servers), visit each other’s hotel rooms, go golfing and have other social gatherings without masking or distancing requirements.
+They also won’t have to quarantine for potential exposure or be subject to testing on off days, and in some cases rapid tests prior to games.

 Follow AP Hockey Writer Stephen Whyno on Twitter at https://twitter.com/SWhyno